stephane-duteriez/WouldYouRather/README.md

 * there is a console error caused by the use material-ui du to the use of the Strict mode (only show in dev).
 It should be fix in the next version of matrial-ui.

 ### to fix before submitting
-- actually on login the loading bar show at the same time as the login form.
-The form should only appered once the loading is finish.
 - show error if nothing selected on answer page
 - show an error of empty field on new question form
 - there is an error sometimes on 'votes on undefined' but it is not all the time, maybe a problem d'asynchronisme.
-- after login, redirect to the page the user wanted to access
 - if the poll/page doesn't exist show a 404 page
 - Invalid prop `Inner` supplied to `QuestionCard`, expected a ReactNode. appeard sometime?